watoji

 Interview, TextSakai Itto, coordinator

-Travelers undertake journeys for the love of culture to know and learn about the context of a locality as people have lived it, and go there to experience it firsthand.
+Travelers undertake journeys for the love of culture.
+Thay want to know and learn about the context of a locality as people have lived it.
+They want to go there to experience it firsthand.

 Culture takes many forms—crafts, architecture, temples, shrines, performing arts, all sorts of tangible and intangible things, as well as food, vernacular customs rooted in daily life, and the values and lifestyles of the local people.